 A. Non-Confidential.
-Unless ordered by the court, all child custody counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential as to the public.
+Unless ordered by the court, all child custody recommending counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential

 B. San Diego is a "Recommending" County.